Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_Alternative_Splicing/Group_19_Alternative_Splicing.md

 ## Popular Tools
 ### STAR:
 [STAR](https://github.com/alexdobin/STAR) stands for Spliced Transcripts Alignment to a Reference.
 It is one of the fastest and most accurate splice-aware alingers currently available.
 It utilizes seed indexing (step 1) and seed extension (step 2) which enhances its speed greatly compared to many older splice-aware alingers.
+See the STAR attached GitHub link for how to download.

 Indexing Reference Genome:
 ```STAR --runMode genomeGenerate --genomeDir /path/to/genome/index --genomeFastaFiles /path/to/reference/genome.fa```